Last updated on August 3, 2021 by Liza Hawkins

 Because it’s fall, I have cinnamon-apple on the brain and these muffins embody every bit of those flavors and scents with lots of cinnamon, diced fresh apple and unsweetened applesauce.

-I made a few swaps for ingredients to make these muffins better for you, too.
+I made a few swaps for ingredients to help make these muffins better for you, too.

 To make these a lighter option than a traditional muffin recipe, I replaced most of the sugar with unsweetened applesauce in this recipe, and I used old fashioned oats and whole wheat flour in place of all-purpose flour.

-Canola oil was replaced by Mazola Corn Oil, an all-purpose cooking oil that is a smart heart-healthy choice for your family, with a neutral taste that lets the natural flavor of your food stand out.
+Canola oil was replaced by corn oil, an all-purpose cooking oil that’s can be a heart-healthy choice for your family, with a neutral taste that lets the natural flavor of your food stand out.

 And even though I didn’t need high heat for this recipe, it’s worth noting that corn oil has a smoke point higher than most cooking oils at 450°F and performs well in a variety of cooking applications, including stir-frying, sautéing and grilling.